Skip to main content

 The briefing outlines a clear set of priorities.
 Here is how each one maps to what your team should be doing, and where MindFort fits in.

 Run security testing on every deploy, not once a year.
 Quarterly assessments made sense when exploits took months to develop.
 They do not make sense when nearly a third of vulnerabilities are exploited the same day they are disclosed.
 MindFort runs continuously against your application, validating every finding with a working proof-of-concept before it ever reaches your team.
-No false positives to triage, no waiting weeks for results.
+In MindFort's own assessments , that means under 1% false positives to triage, with no waiting weeks for results.

 Get ahead of your dependencies.
-The briefing notes that in February 2026, over 500 high-severity vulnerabilities were found in open-source software using Claude Opus 4.6.
+Anthropic reported that in February 2026 its frontier red team found over 500 vulnerabilities in production open-source software using Claude Opus 4.6.
 Your third-party libraries are part of your attack surface whether you are paying attention to them or not.
 MindFort's SCA runs as part of every assessment, flagging vulnerable components with real exploitability context, not just CVE IDs.

 Prepare for a wave of patches from Project Glasswing.
 Forty major software vendors received early access to Mythos so they could patch their products before public disclosure.
 Those patches are releasing now.
 Your team needs to be able to triage and deploy critical patches quickly, potentially several at once.
-MindFort's automated patching, available on Professional and Enterprise plans, generates GitHub PRs with the minimal code change needed to fix each vulnerability, along with a threat model explaining what was found and why the fix works.
+MindFort's automated patching , available starting at $1,000/month and on Enterprise deployments, generates GitHub PRs with the minimal code change needed to fix each vulnerability, along with a threat model explaining what was found and why the fix works.
 Your engineers review and merge rather than writing patches from scratch.

 Harden the basics.
 Segmentation, phishing-resistant MFA, egress filtering, secrets rotation, least-privilege access.
 The briefing is clear that these controls remain highly effective and increase the cost for any attacker, even one using Mythos-class tooling.
 MindFort's Red Team agents continuously probe these controls and surface gaps before attackers find them.